 End your morning by indulging in a tasty treat at a patisserie, a must do when in Paris!

 Catch the metro and head across the river to Montmartre.
-This neighbourhood was a rural village separate from Paris until 1860.
-In the 1880’s, Renoir and Toulouse-Lautrec helped shape Montmartre into a hub for artists, a legacy that continues today.
+This neighbourhood used to be a rural village but by the 1880’s, Renoir and Toulouse-Lautrec had shaped Montmartre into a hub for artists, a tradition that continues today.

 Montmartre’s most famous sites are Sacré-Coeur Basilica, Place du Tertre (where the artists set up to sell their masterpieces) and Moulin Rouge.
 Half the fun of Montmartre though, is getting lost in the maze of steep streets and tilting houses.